sizeofvoid/libopeninput/doc/user/what-is-libinput.rst

 What libinput is
 ------------------------------------------------------------------------------

-libinput is an input stack to be used by those applications that need full input device processing by commonly used input devices.
-That includes mice, keyboards, touchpads, touchscreens and graphics tablets. libinput handles device-specific quirks and provides an easy-to-use interface to receive events from devices.
+libinput is an input stack for applications that need full input device processing by commonly used input devices.
+That includes mice, keyboards, touchpads, touchscreens and graphics tablets. libinput handles device-specific quirks and provides an easy-to-use API to receive events from devices.

-libinput is designed to handle all input devices available on a system.
-It is possible to limit the devices that employ libinput.
+libinput is designed to handle all input devices available on a system but it is possible to limit which devices libinput has access to.
 For example, the use of xf86-input-libinput depends on xorg.conf snippets for specific devices.
-But libinput works best if it handles all input devices as this allows for cross-device monitoring of events and smarter handling of features that affect multiple devices.
+But libinput works best if it handles all input devices as this allows for smarter handling of features that affect multiple devices.

-libinput restricts device-specific features to applicable devices only.
-Devices with specific hardware properties may expose extra features, but these features are not made available on other devices, even where it may be possible to do so.
-One example for this are the top software buttons on the touchpad in the Lenovo T440 and similar devices.
+libinput restricts device-specific features to those devices that require those features.
+One example for this are the top software buttons on the touchpad in the Lenovo T440.
 While there may be use-cases for providing top software buttons on other devices, libinput does not do so.

 .. _what_libinput_is_not: